GA-FrontEnd-Projects/simple-crud-app/README.md

 Keep your records in a JavaScript object to start, and you can experiment with the other storage methods after you get the app working reliably.

-Our app should consist of one HTML file (index.html), one stylesheet file (style.css) and probably two JavaScript files, one that contains your app code (script.js) and one that contains the initial state of your "database" (seed-data.js).

 Each record should have the following attributes:

 <code>id</code>